gyorilab/emmaa/doc/model_config.rst

       frequently mutated genes, and the pathways in which they are involved.

 - `dev_only` : bool, optional
-    Set to True if this model is still in development model and should not be displayed on the main emmaa.indra.bio dashboard.
+    Set to True if this model is still in development mode and should not be displayed on the main emmaa.indra.bio dashboard.
 Default: False.

 - `twitter` : str, optional